Helping Hands for South Sudan

 Gabriel first returned to Africa and visited the South Sudanese refugee settlements located in Uganda in 2011.
 He was distressed to see the children suffering as he had just a few years earlier.
 Gabriel came back to the United States resolved to make a difference in the lives of these children.

-Prior to creating this nonprofit, Gabriel was personally sending several refugee children to school each year solely through personal fundraising.
+Prior to creating this nonprofit, Gabriel was personally sending several refugee children to school each year solely through his own donations and personal fundraising.
 This nonprofit was his way of formalizing and expanding fundraising abilities.
 "Helping Hands for South Sudan" grew out of his vision and passion and has gained support and involvement of many along the way.
 With your help, we hope to give back to the people of South Sudan the gift of education they so richly deserve.

 Watch a short video of Gabriel telling his story.

-Email Gabriel at helpinghandsforsouthsudan@gmail.com
+Email us at helpinghandsforsouthsudan@gmail.com

 Gabriel visiting with children in the Adjumani Refugees Settlement in Uganda, February 2020